Neural-Space/language-understanding-tutorial-hatepolice-twitter-bot/README.md

-# HatePolice Twitter Bot - NeuraLingo Tutorial
+# HatePolice Twitter Bot - Language Understanding Tutorial
-This repository contains a tutorial to build a Twitter Bot that classifies hate and offensive tweets using NeuralSpace's NeuraLingo (NLU) API.
+This repository contains a tutorial to build a Twitter Bot that classifies hate and offensive tweets using NeuralSpace's Language Understanding (NLU) API.

 <p align="center">
    <img src="images/ns-hatespeech-alarming.png" alt="[YOUR_ALT]"/>